FireIsGood/friendless-commits/README.md

 # Friendless Commits

+> [!INFORMATION]
+> I haven't actually bought the domain yet, so the endpoints will not line up :(

 > For when you want to lose all your friends.

 A website and CLI endpoint to get questionable commit messages.
 Visit the site or add `?text` for a `curl` URL.